turbot/steampipe-plugin-oci/docs/tables/oci_budget_alert_rule.md

   lifecycle_state <> 'ACTIVE';
 ```

-### List alert rules where threshold more than 100 percentage
+### List alert rules with a threshold more than 100 percentage

 ```sql
 select